ZRJohnson/ZRJohnson/README.md

 <!------- --About Me-- ------->
 ## ℹ️ About Me
 I'm a self-taught, passionate programmer and web developer.
 I have extensive experience in HTML and CSS.
+I strongly believe in and contribute to Open Source.
+Other than programming, I like to play videogames and watch [anime](https://anilist.co/user/ZachRJohnson208/animelist).

 ## 🛠 Programming & Tool Stack